Experienced Attorney Helping Clients in Oklahoma City Stop Wage Garnishment

 A wage garnishment occurs when a creditor takes a portion of every one of your paychecks until the debt you owe them is paid in full.
 The money is automatically deducted from your paycheck before it ever hits your account, so you won’t have a chance to use it before it is sent to your creditor.

-If a creditor is garnishing your wages, contact the wage garnishment attorneys at Mitchell & Hammond to learn how to protect your paychecks.
+If a creditor is garnishing your wages, contact the wage garnishment attorneys at Hammond Law Firm to learn how to protect your paychecks.
 With our help, you can put an end to wage garnishment.

 When Can Creditors Garnish Your Wages?